Updated: June 6, 2024

-Results from our recent Teacher’s Contract Negotiations survey to the 136 districts whose teacher’s contracts expired on 6/30/2023 (with 89% of the districts responding) indicate approximately 102 of those districts have reached a successor agreement, some of which are pending ratification (only ratified settlements are represented in the settlement rates NJSBA reports).
-Teacher’s contracts which start with the 2023-24 school year are reporting an average salary increase of 3.56% for 2023-24 (based upon 87 ratified settlements) and 3.54% for 2024-25.
+Preliminary results from our recent Teacher’s Contract Negotiations survey to the 180 districts whose teacher’s contracts expire on 6/30/2024 (with 63% of the districts responding so far) indicate approximately 30 of those districts have reached a successor agreement, some of which are pending ratification (only ratified settlements are represented in the settlement rates NJSBA reports).
+Teacher’s contracts which start with the 2024-25 school year are reporting an average salary increase of 3.45% for 2024-25 (based upon 12 ratified settlements) and 3.41% for 2025-26.
+NOTE: We are still awaiting responses from the remaining districts and will continue to update this page periodically.

 To view a chart of average settlement rates since 2007-08 school year through today, please click on this link: Historical Settlement Chart